-Skies clear as further coronavirus curbs ground more flights
+Coronavirus grounds more flights, takes toll on jobs

 Its U.S. rival Boeing (BA.N) is under similar pressure and has called for a $60 billion lifeline for the U.S. industry.

-Australia and New Zealand both warned against non-essential domestic travel, while the UAE halted flights and Hong Kong, Singapore and Taiwan took steps to ban foreign transit passengers.
+India’s commercial airlines were to cease domestic flights from midnight Tuesday, a civil aviation ministry spokesman said, the latest country to impose tight air travel restrictions.
+Cargo flights were exempt from the order.

-“What we have to do is take care of the institutions and people’s livelihoods, the soft capital, so that we can restart effectively in a timely way when the time comes,” Herdman said.
+Australia and New Zealand both warned against non-essential domestic travel.
+Hong Kong, Singapore and Taiwan took steps to ban foreign transit passengers.

 The UAE, home to major carriers Emirates [EMIRA.UL] and Etihad Airways, said it would suspend all passenger flights and airport transit for two weeks to help rein in the virus.